Symbian9/qmapshack-doc-wiki/DocFaqHandling.md

 QMS offers the following track editing methods:

-* Edit track in map window by going into the track edit mode and removing there single trackpoints.
+* Edit track in map window by going into the **track edit mode** and removing there single trackpoints.

     This method is very convenient because it is easy to identify and remove wrong trackpoints.

     The disadvantage of this method is that all trackpoint information except the position gets lost for all remaining trackpoints.

-* Edit track using range selection.
+* Edit track using **range selection**.

     This method can be used in the map window or in the track edit window.

     If working in the map window:

         * click the track,
         * click the range selection icon,
         * select the range of the track(points) that should be removed,

+    By that the selected trackpoints are hidden and do not add to the statistics.
+If you want to remove them permanently:

         * goto the track edit window of the track,
         * click the `Filter` tab,
         * open the `Reduce visible points` filter group,